hydrodynamicstability/statquotes/README.md

   - *The Principles of Science:  A Treatise on Logic and Scientific Method*, second edition.
 Macmillan.

+- "I now turn to another kind of principle or idea, and that is that there is no sense in calculating the probability after it happens.
+A lot of scientists don't even appreciate this....For example, I had the most remarkable experience this evening.
+While coming in here, I saw license plate ANZ 912.
+Calculate for me, please, the odds that of all the license plates in the state of Washington I should happen to see ANZ 912.
+Well, it's a ridiculous thing."

+    - Richard P. Feynman (1963)

+    - The John Danz lectures, University of Washington, Seattle.  *The Meaning of It All:  Thoughts of a Citizen-Scientist* (Perseus Books, 1998).

 - "Variability and randomness are not identical."

   - Herbert I. Weisberg (2014)